-2.3 Administration Of Campus Dining Services
+2.2 Administration Of Campus Dining Services

 The Contract Administrator will have administrative responsibility for all campus foodservices under any contract awarded from the RFP process.
-The Associate Vice President for Capital Planning and Business Affairs or designee shall serve as the foodservice Contract Administrator along with the Assistant VP/Dean of Students who will advise on student life impacts of the dining program and Vice President for Finance and Facilities who is responsible for the financial aspects of the university's dining program.
-As such both of these parties will meet regularly with appropriate levels of dining operator's management. on behalf of Salem State University.
-Any major proposed changes to the foodservice program or contract, including but not limited to, days and hours of operation of foodservice venues, pricing, meal plan changes, and major staffing, shall be approved in writing by the Associate Vice President for Capital Planning and Business Affairs.
+The Associate Vice President for Capital Planning and Business Affairs or designee shall serve as the foodservice Contract Administrator along with the Assistant VP/Dean of Students who will advise on student life impacts of the dining program and Vice President for Finance and Facilities who is responsible for the financial aspects of the University's dining program.
+As such these parties will meet regularly with appropriate levels of dining operator's management. on behalf of Salem State University.
+Any major proposed changes to the foodservice program, including but not limited to, days and hours of operation of foodservice venues, pricing, meal plan changes, and major staffing, shall be approved in writing by the Associate Vice President for Capital Planning and Business

+Affairs.
+Any changes to the contract must be authorized by and signed for by the Vice President for Finance and Facilities.
 The administration of the contract on a day-to-day basis will include, but not be limited to, the following:

-- 2.3.1 Reviewing and directing the foodservice Contractor; - 2.3.2 Monitoring the financial performance of all foodservice outlets and programs; - 2.3.3 Verification mechanism in place to assure accurate financial reporting and payment; - 2.3.4 Overseeing physical plant requirements such as equipment replacement, capital improvement projects, and alternative space improvements. - 2.3.5 Reviewing the annual budget for the University's foodservice-related income from meal plans, cash, catering sales, and special events. - 2.3.6 Reviewing service and quality levels delivered to the students, faculty, and staff; - 2.3.7 Customer service satisfaction monitoring; and - 2.3.8 Daily operational Contractor contract adherence. - 2.3.9 The Contract Administrator will represent Salem State University in all matters including, but not limited to, operations, the University's expectations of the Contractor, reporting on operational and financial performance and the University's requests of the Contractor.
+- 2.2.1 Reviewing and directing the foodservice Contractor; - 2.2.2 Monitoring the financial performance of all foodservice outlets and programs; - 2.2.3 Verification mechanism in place to assure accurate financial reporting and payment; - 2.2.4 Overseeing physical plant requirements such as equipment replacement, capital improvement projects, and alternative space improvements. - 2.2.5 Reviewing the annual budget for the University's foodservice-related income from meal plans, cash, catering sales, and special events. - 2.2.6 Reviewing service and quality levels delivered to the students, faculty, and staff; - 2.2.7 Customer service satisfaction monitoring; and - 2.2.8 Daily operational Contractor contract adherence. - 2.2.9 The Contract Administrator will represent Salem State University in all matters including, but not limited to, operations, the University's expectations of the Contractor, reporting on operational and financial performance and the University's requests of the Contractor.